HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 {{ figure_markup(
   image="supports-criteria.png",
-  alt="Relative popularity of @supports features queried as a percent of occurrences.", caption="Relative popularity of `@supports` features queried as a percent of occurrences.", description="Bar chart of the relative popularity of @supports features queried as a percent of occurrences.
+  caption="Relative popularity of `@supports` features queried as a percent of occurrences.", description="Bar chart of the relative popularity of @supports features queried as a percent of occurrences.
 The most popular feature queried is `sticky` at 49% of occurrences on mobile pages, followed by `ime-align` at 24%, `mask-image` at 12%, `overflow-scrolling` at 5%, `grid` at 2%, custom properties, `transform-style`, `max()`, and `object-fit `all at 1%, and `appearance` at approximately 0%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=1901533222&format=interactive",